ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 wrt the set of fields sent to server along with the user query.
 To check how the model behaves wrt repeatations in general in the generated text response.

-A end-user can change these behaviour by editing gMe from browser's devel-tool/console.
+A end-user can change these behaviour by editing gMe from browser's devel-tool/console or by using the providing settings ui.

 ## At the end